What Is Pleasure-Based Personal Development?

 Where desire becomes directional instead of chaotic.

-Want growth that includes their body, not just their mind
+want growth that includes the body, not just the mind

 It is especially potent for those navigating: